Dynamic Local Average Treatment Effects in Time Series: Empirical Evidence on LATE of Monetary Policy

 \subsection{Weak Identification-Robust Inference}

-We apply the weak identification-robust tests proposed in Section \ref{Section: Inference} and compare them to existing full sample tests $LM_{T}$ and $LR_{T}$.\footnote{We do not report the $AR_{T}$ test since for $q=1$ it is equivalent to the $LM_{T}$ test.} We test the the null hypothesis $H_{0}:\,\beta=0$ against $H_{1}:\,\beta\neq0$, and extend the analysis to include 5-Year forward rates, in addition to the 2-Year forwards.
+We apply the weak identification-robust tests proposed in Section \ref{Section: Inference} and compare them to existing full sample tests $LM_{T}$ and $LR_{T}$.\footnote{We do not report the $AR_{T}$ test since for $q=1$ it is equivalent to the $LM_{T}$ test.} We test the null hypothesis $H_{0}:\,\beta=0$ against $H_{1}:\,\beta\neq0$.
 Results are shown in Table \ref{Table: Inference NS18}.
 When the policy variable is the 30-minute policy news, identification is strong in the full sample.
-Accordingly, both the proposed and existing tests yield similar results: all tests reject at the 5\% level for both nominal and real forwards. \citet{nakamura/steinsson:2018} showed that the effect of policy news peaks at the 2-Year maturity and declines with longer maturities.
+Accordingly, both the proposed and existing tests yield similar results: all tests reject at the 5\% level for both nominal and real forwards (not reported for brevity). \citet{nakamura/steinsson:2018} showed that the effect of policy news peaks at the 2-Year maturity and declines with longer maturities.
 Consistent with this, we find weaker statistical significance for the 5-Year.
 In line with theoretical predictions, the long-run impact of monetary policy shocks on real interest rates (i.e., the 10 Year forwards) approaches zero (not reported).
-Our proposed tests confirm this, showing some rejection for the 5-Year real forwards but not for the 10-Year.

 Let us instead consider the 1-day change in 2-Year yields as the policy variable.
 The existing $LM_{T}$ and $LR_{T}$ tests do not reject the null at any standard significance level for nominal forwards, and at the 1\% level for real forwards.
 In contrast, our proposed tests based on $\widehat{\mathbf{S}}_{T}$ show much stronger rejections, aligning with the results using the 30-minute policy news series, which indicate a positive causal effect on 2-Year forwards.